YaleGraduateDHColloquium/YaleGraduateDHColloquium.github.io/_posts/2022-10-24-brainstorming1.md

 **Do you want to explore how DH tools might strengthen your project?
 Do you have a DH project and want to discuss it and get some advice?**

 This first brainstorming session talked discussed the participants research projects and provided valuable feedback and advice from fellow graduate peers.
-We ate cookied and learn about others’ projects, discovered new tools and got some new ideas!
+We ate cookies and learned about others’ projects, discovered new tools and got some new ideas!

 <br>